 The influx of low-wage foreigner workers will depress the equilibrium wage from, say, S$7 to S$5.
 This will increase overall employment to E2.
 Due to lower wages, some locals will prefer to exit the market, causing employment of locals to fall from E* to E1.
 The “shortage” of workers (E1E2) at the lower wage of $5 is made up by the import of foreign workers.

 However, if a minimum wage were to be pegged at S$6, some businesses that are overly depended on cheap foreign labour might scale down or close.
 Total employment would fall from E2 to E4.
 At the same time, some locals who previously chose not to work at a lower wage would be enticed back to work, increasing local employment back to E3.

-While some have raised concerns about how the minimum wage in Singapore would eventually become maximum wage, this is not the case.
+While some have raised concerns about how the minimum wage in Singapore would eventually become maximum wage, Professor Hui argues that this is not the case.

 Firstly, while this argument could have some traction in a labour surplus economy, it is unlikely to happen in Singapore’s context.
 Due to our tight labour market, Singapore enjoys almost full employment, would ensure that good workers with desirable skills and abilities were paid over and above the minimum wage.

 Hui also adds that “if it is true that employers would not go beyond the minimum wage, were such a system to be introduced, then there is no reason to expect them to behave any differently where there is no minimum wage system.
 In such circumstances, training and skills upgrading would also be ineffective in raising workers’ incomes”

 2) Minimum wage will cause Singapore to lose her competitiveness

 One of the most common arguments against minimum wage in Singapore goes along the lines of what we learnt in social studies in secondary school (at least for my generation):